DNR refers Johnson Controls case to state prosecutors over failing to report pollution

 - GOP passes massive transportation bill, pulls Evers gas tax proposal in favor of fee hikes2 days ago

-- 14 Former Mallards Selected in 2019 MLB First-Year Player Draft2 days ago
+- 14 Former Mallards Selected in 2019 MLB First-Year Player Draft3 days ago

 WISCONSINREPORT.COM (WiscReport.com) is not affiliated with Wisconsin Government or any state agency, department, entity, or other website or printed publication with Wisconsin in it’s name.
 Established in 2002, we operate completely independent from political parties and other forms of outside influence.
 Our Mission is to report the truth, the whole truth, and nothing but the truth.
 We are WiscReport on Twitter and Facebook.
 A Morbizco Internet Media online publication. – WisconsinReport.com.